 Maybe sending a full Edible Arrangement is a bit of a stretch, but think of it as a metaphor.
 Don’t make your interviewers feel pressured to make you an offer or give you a firm final date through what you say in your note.
 Ask for a little bit of information, but keep it light and casual.

-Do: Check back in for a final word
+How to follow-up: Check back in for a final word

-For your last follow-up, include a note saying that you’ve been eager to hear back, and ask if the decision has been finalized yet.
+For your last post-interview follow-up, include a note saying that you’ve been eager to hear back, and ask if the decision has been finalized yet.
 If they gave you a timeline for their final decision, feel free to mention it here.
 But, again, keep things light and positive—you never know when you might need to network with people in the company in the future.

-Example of a final follow-up note
+Example of a final follow-up note when you haven't heard back

 I’m following up to get a pulse on your search for a [job title].